LaV0n/social-network/README.md

 Stack: *React/Redux/MUI/Axios/Formik*

-test account credentials:

-Email: free@samuraijs.com

-Password: free
+You can try app with a test account using 'test user' button

 [link](https://lav0n.github.io/social-network/)